Minnesota House could be evenly split, but close races will go to recounts

 Greater Minnesota contests

-Early results from St. Peter and North Mankato had Republican Erica Schwartz leading incumbent DFLer Jeff Brand, who has served two nonconsecutive terms representing District 18A.
+Republican Erica Schwartz beat incumbent DFLer Jeff Brand, who has served two nonconsecutive terms representing District 18A, which includes St. Peter and North Mankato.
 The seat has swung between the two parties for the past two election cycles.

 Suburban battlegrounds

-DFL Rep. Lucy Rehm of Chanhassen was elected to represent House District 48B by just 400 votes in 2022, another of the closest contests of the midterm year.
-Republican Caleb Steffenhagen, a middle school history teacher at a charter school and officer in the Army National Guard, challenged her in the fast-growing district.
+DFL Rep. Lucy Rehm of Chanhassen narrowly defeated Republican Caleb Steffenhagen in House District 48B.
+Steffenhagen, a middle school history teacher at a charter school and officer in the Army National Guard, challenged Rehm in the fast-growing district.

 about the writers